PaddlePaddle/Paddle/doc/design/support_new_device.md

 ```

-We get computing handle from a concrete DeviceContext, and compute on tensors.
+We first obtain the computing handle from a concrete DeviceContext, and then compute on tensors.

 The implemention of `OpKernel` is similar to math functors, the extra thing we need to do is to register the OpKernel in a global map.